pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 The cells of pipe tables cannot contain block elements like paragraphs and lists, and cannot span multiple lines.
-If a pipe table contains a row whose printable content is wider than the column width (see `--columns`), then the table will take up the full text width and the cell contents will wrap, with the relative cell widths determined by the number of dashes in the line separating the table header from
+If a pipe table contains a row whose Markdown content is wider than the column width (see `--columns`), then the table will take up the full text width and the cell contents will wrap, with the relative cell widths determined by the number of dashes in the line separating the table header from